 When your child wants to set up a social networking account on one of the main public platforms, it important to remember that many have age restrictions, so make sure the platform your child wants to sign up to is appropriate for their age.

-Use the resources of the Office of the Children’s eSafety Commissioner to get the latest expert advice on how to keep safe online, and make sure you discuss it with your child.
+Visit the eSafety website to get the latest expert advice on how to keep safe online, and make sure you discuss it with your child.